 According to Aran islander folklore, the honeycomb stitch pays tribute to the hard-working honeybee and is said to bring good fortune to the wearer.

-In our Traditional Aran Sweater, the honeycomb stitch takes centre stage in the main body.
+In our Traditional Aran Sweater, the honeycomb stitch takes center stage in the main body.
 Soft merino yarn gives a luxurious feel.
 This is the quintessential Aran sweater and we and have versions for both him and her.
-Choose from no less than eight stunning colours including classic cream and rich moss green (pictured).
+Choose from no less than 14 stunning colors including classic cream and rich moss green (pictured).

 2. The Cable Stitch

-The Ardara Cable sweater shares its name with one of Donegal’s most breathtaking beaches on the Atlantic coast.
+The Ardara Cable sweater shares its name with one of Donegal‘s most breathtaking beaches on the Atlantic coast.
 The design is a celebration of the classic cable stitch.
 A slight flare creates a flattering line at the hips.
-Furthermore, there’s the choice of gorgeous colours in soft merino wool; classic cream, toasted oatmeal or meadow green.
+Furthermore, there’s a choice of gorgeous colours in soft merino wool; rich red, soft pink or meadow green.

 3. The Diamond Stitch